 base-prelude is almost unambiguously a net win because it simply reexports things from base and lets you reduce your imports without making you learn anything new.

-As for other preludes, it's hard to say. protolude looks nice, and classy-prelude is used more often than all other preludes, which probably means something.
+As for other preludes, it's hard to say. protolude looks nice, and classy-prelude is used more often than all other preludes (judging by Github's code search), which probably means something.
 Anyway, it all depends on your coding style and what exactly you're writing.
-Also, if you're starting a huge project from scratch, you might want to look at foundation, which reinvents
+Also, if you're starting a huge project from scratch, you might want to look at foundation, which reinvents a lot of things (even

 undefinedas deprecated (so you'll know if you've accidentally left it in code).